 Please visit the school you have been offered to find out more about it.
 Kent recommends that you accept the place your child has been offered.
 This will not affect any waiting list position or appeal.
 It will guarantee your child has a school place if no places become available or if your appeal is unsuccessful.

 If you are still unhappy you can make an appeal for any of the schools you applied for.
-If your child is due to start primary, infant or junior school in 2019 you can appeal between 16 April and 21 May 2019 to guarantee that your appeal will be heard by 23 July 2019.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

 In year application